stasyanko/laravel-large-project/README.md

  ### TODO:

+ - move console, http kernels and RouteProvider to Core folder
  - add to readme ideas and patterns used in the project
  - deploy to Heroku
  - buy a domain for the project